grab/engineering-blog/_posts/2020-08-24-data-gateway.md

 This is a UI for Presto administrators to manage clusters and user access, as well as to select an authentication framework, making it easier for the administrators to deal with the entire ecosystem.

-## How we deployed DataGateway using Kubernetes
+## How We Deployed DataGateway Using Kubernetes

 In the past couple of years, we’ve had significant growth in workloads from analysts and data scientists.
 As we were very enthusiastic about Kubernetes, DataGateway was chosen as one of the earliest services for deployment in Kubernetes.
 DataGateway in Kubernetes is known to be highly available and fully scalable to handle traffic from users and systems.